 Walking ‘Round in the Sixth Ward: Treme Tour

 Historically, music suffused everyday life in Treme, from private residences to street corners, church pews to barrooms.
-Localized as it was, music originating here has been heard around the world for a century.
+Localized as it was, music originating here has been heard around the world for more than a century.
 This tour encompasses a range of different sites that contributed to its development.

 At Congo Square, music performed a vital social and spiritual function for enslaved Africans and their descendants.
 Nearby, New Orleans’ distinctive funerary traditions made St. Louis Cemetery No. 2 and the Charbonnet-Labat-Glapion Funeral Home into venues for some of the community’s most deeply felt musical expressions.